First Light Fusion to build demonstration facility at UKAEA’s Culham Campus

-Projectile fusion is a new approach to inertial fusion that is simpler, more energy efficient, and has lower physics risk.
+Impact fusion is a new approach to Inertial Fusion Energy (IFE) that is simpler, more energy efficient, and has lower physics risk.
 The key enabler is First Light’s unique new target technology, proven through a world-first result, showing fusion with a projectile for the first time.

 Our Mission